 Whereas for the midterm I had been careful to use nothing that wasn’t built into Photoshop itself, for this assignment I made it a challenge to use every 3rd-party Plugin and downloaded action that I could manage to fit into it.

-People who have been around photoshop circles for a while may possibly recognize some of them.
-The starfield was from a free Action posted on the NAPP (National Association of Photoshop Professionals) website, and the warped text was created in and exported from Strider Software’s TypeStyler, which is a pretty cool program in itself (and I think is still around, too).
+People who have been around photoshop circles for a while may recognize some of them.
+The starfield was from a free Action posted on the NAPP (National Association of Photoshop Professionals) website, and the warped text was created in and exported from Strider Software’s TypeStyler, which is a pretty cool program in itself (and I think it may even still be around, too).